 Sounds complicated?
 It’s not: if an action is good for you but bad for the company, it’s not right.
 If an action is good for the company, but not for the customer, it’s dubious.
 In the long term, what is bad for the customer is always bad for your company” – HubSpot Founder Dharmesh Shah.

-This may seem too simplistic, but it works so well that we sometimes appear flat as an organization, with the CEO reporting to a project lead – but we aren’t.
+This may seem too simplistic, but it works so well that we sometimes appear flat as an organization, with the CEO at times reporting to a project lead – but we aren’t.
 We do have set roles, but we’re flexible.
 And it’s very freeing.

 We ask these two critical questions from our team consistently: